oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

     select value from nls_database_parameters where parameter='NLS_CHARACTERSET';
     </copy>
     ```
-    * The source database uses character set *AL32UTF8*.
+    * The source database uses the character set *AL32UTF8*.
-    * Transportable tablespaces require the target database uses the same or compatible character set.
+    * Transportable tablespaces require the target database to use the same or compatible character set.
-    * However, Oracle recommend that you use the same character set.
+    * However, Oracle recommends that you use the same character set.
 That is the safer and easier approach.
     * In some situations, it is possible to migrate to a different character set, if it is a strict binary superset of the source database.
-In such situation, additional considerations come into play.
+In such a situation, additional considerations come into play.

     <details>
     <summary>*click to see the output*</summary>